KaijuLogic/AD_BulkTestUsers/README.md

 * `Dest-OUs.txt`: List of target Distinguished Names for OUs (e.g., OU=TestUsers,DC=testnet,DC=lab).
 * `DepartmentList.txt`: A list of department names.

-You may provide custom paths to these files using script parameters if they are not located in the script root.
+You can also provide custom paths to these files using script parameters if they are not located in the script root directory.

 ## Usage

 ### Parameters
 * `-UserCount` (Integer): The number of users to create (Default: 10, Range: 1-100).
-* `-givennames` (String): Path to the given names file.
+* `-GivenNames` (String): Path to the given names file.
-* `-familynames` (String): Path to the family names file.
+* `-FamilyNames` (String): Path to the family names file.
-* `-roles` (String): Path to the roles/groups file.
+* `-Roles` (String): Path to the roles/groups file.
 * `-DestinationOUList` (String): Path to the OU list file.
 * `-DepartmentList` (String): Path to the department list file.